11 Sep EXPERTS: Allergy Season Continues to Worsen… Chiropractic Provides Relief for Allergy Sufferers

 An adaptation analogy involves filling a bucket with water.
 The bucket (body) possesses a capacity to withstand the presence of water (allergens).
 Allergens like pollen populate the bucket but the bucket houses the contents without issue until the quantity of water exceeds the capacity of the bucket.
 The body’s ability to adapt represents the size of the bucket and how much water can be held before overflowing.
 People unaffected by allergies possess a larger adaptation bucket that never reaches the body’s capacity to deal with allergens.

 The body can adapt and combat the majority of allergens.
 Many other factors also help the body fight allergens by improving adaptability.
 Chiropractic and postural care serve as a powerful ally.
-Results of a 2010 study has shown people under Chiropractic care experienced higher levels of immune-producing antibodies in the blood.
-Specific antibodies help minimize effects of allergy-inducing agents.
+Results of a 2010 study have shown people under Chiropractic care experienced higher levels of immune-producing antibodies in the blood.
+Specific antibodies help minimize the effects of allergy-inducing agents.
 Diet, exercise, and emotional health also play important roles in minimizing the effects of allergies.